Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-pdf.md

 var ssnRule = new RegexRedactionMatchRule(@"\d\d\d-\d\d-\d\d\d\d");
 ```

-You could then use this rule to create redactions like so:
+You could then use this rule to create the redactions:

 ```csharp
 RemoteWorkFile markupJson = await prizmDocServer.CreateRedactionsAsync("my-document.docx", new[] { ssnRule });